A Unique Costa Rica Bucket List - 55 Amazing Things to Do

 Swim under the falls of the La Cangreja Waterfall

 Hidden in the vibrant jungles of Rincón de la Vieja National Park is La Cangreja Waterfall.
 This stunning waterfall empties into a refreshing pool that you can swim in.
-La Cangreja can be found at the end of a 3-mile hike that meanders through the lush flora and fauna.
+The waterfall can be found at the end of a three-mile La Cangreja hike that meanders through the lush flora and fauna.

 Go shopping in the Central Market in San Jose